nicolas-van/win-cmd-escaper/README.md

 Normally, if you try to format a file path containing say, Latin-1 characters, on a Windows using cp-1252 code page, that you save that in a `.bat` or `.ps1` using that same cp-1252 encoding and that your destination program is kind of a "typical" Windows program, it "should" kinda works most of the time.
 That's about it for any kind of Unicode support we could expect related to command line arguments on Windows.

-If you can, try to avoid these questions as example using JSON (that has Unicode escapes handling) on top of ASCII for program-to-program communication.
+If you can, I would recommend to try to avoid these questions completely, as example using JSON (that has Unicode escapes handling) on top of ASCII for program-to-program communication.
 You will save yourself a lot of time.

 ## Contributing to this project